Section 6 - The Local Application

 - Gaps or discrepancies in performance

-- All associated high schools and applicable MDE approved program codes
+- All applicable MDE approved program codes

-- Work-based and experiential learning opportunities at the secondary and/ or postsecondary levels
+- Work-based and experiential learning opportunities at the secondary and/or postsecondary levels

 Combined Secondary and Postsecondary Budget Spreadsheet